weliwita/last-visited/README.md

 # last-visited
-Chrome extension to remember last visited page of a website
+Chrome extension to remember last visited page of a website.

+BookMark app that enables you to set a dynamic bookmark for a site where it remember your last visted url.